Hecatron/GBD.Dlang.MbedBlinkyTest/Readme.md

 TODO

-  * Easy way to access the mbed class api from within D
+  * Easy way to access the mbed class api from within D?

 ## Basic run through